Scroll to learn more

 Last but not least, is how do you include haptics into your applications?

 There are 2 separate ways to historically include haptics into applications.
 One is based on physics simulation of contact and forces (touch and object, feel haptics feedback), and the other is based on feedback generated following events: click a button, feel predetermined feedback for confirmation.

 Interhaptics allows both methods of development.
 You can set your stiffness to be rendered on the contact with an object, as well as deliver a specific vibration pattern while an event happens.

 One more thing.

-Once accounted for spatial haptics and 3D interactions in the same engine, we unlock a third method of including haptics within your application: Haptics as a function of interactions.
+Once we have accounted for spatial haptics and 3D interactions in the same engine, we unlock a third method of including haptics within your application: Haptics as a function of interactions.

-This third method gives application developers large freedom to conceptually create satisfactory and engaging interactions and haptic experiences in few clicks.
+This third method gives application developers large freedom to conceptually create satisfactory and engaging interactions and haptic experiences in only a few clicks.

-All these concepts together make the Interhaptics engine a unique piece of technology providing a transparent interface for application developers and final users.
-You can scale the great experience you designed for your final users and reach them on 3B devices.
+All these concepts together make the Interhaptics Engine a unique piece of technology providing a transparent interface for application developers and final users.
+You can scale the great experience you design for your final users and reach them on 3B devices.